KrotosBenjamin/KrotosBenjamin.github.io/pages/lab_manual.md

 hybrid, flexible policy.

 **Core Hours:** Team members are expected to be available for collaborations, meetings, and communications from 0900 to 1800.
-This is depend on team dynamics and project requirements (i.e., collaborator in a different time zone).
+This may depend on team dynamics and project requirements (i.e., a collaborator in a different time zone).
 In general, team members can expect Dr. Benjamin to communicate during these core hours.
 Full-time staff should plan to work from the office **at least three days per week**.